flipcoder/cardmode/README.md

 Open-source under MIT License.
 See LICENSE for details.

-Copyright (c) Grady O'Connell, 2018
+Copyright (c) 2018 Grady O'Connell

 *WARNING: THIS HAS JUST STARTED DEVELOPMENT.
 SINCE IT INVOLVES MERGING, SYNCING, AND OTHER POTENTIALLY DESTRUCTIVE OPERATIONS,